 Agreeing on global warming and other environmental issues is very serious business for OKCupid members.

+This dating app says caring about this gets more dates, which is a good thing all around.
 According to OKCupid’s data, an important determinant for swiping right is agreeing on Global Warming.
 In an interview with Earther, the dating site reports that there’s been a 240% increase in words that include all sorts of environmental issues, ranging from people like “Greta Thunberg,” to terms like “recycle” and “global warming.”

 A surprisingly large percentage of OKCupid users appear to care about the state of the environment.
 Nearly all of them, 97%, believe climate change is real and 82% of them say that it’s something worth being concerned about.